Join Our Team

 Key Responsibilities

-• Test and validate next generation optical and electronic technologies as they transition from R&D to prototyping and production.
+• Test and validate next-generation optical and electronic technologies transitioning from R&D into prototyping and production.

-• Design, build, and validate automated and semi automated test systems for prototype evaluation and production quality control.
+• Design, build, validate, and maintain automated and semi-automated test systems for prototype evaluation and production environments.

-• Coordinate internal compliance testing, cross facility testing efforts, and external NRTL laboratory testing.
+• Coordinate internal and external compliance testing, including NRTL lab testing.

 Required Qualifications